Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Trainer}

-Trainers conduct training according to the given Training configuration and record the results in IPFS and smart contracts.
-Trainers have the option to decide whether or not to utilize their personal information to obtain DID and VC.

-\paragraph{Local training} During the local training phase, trainers need to download the global model before starting their training.
+Trainers conduct the training in accordance with the provided training configuration and record the results in IPFS and smart contracts.
+They also have the discretion to decide whether or not to use their personal information to obtain DID and VC.
+Fig. \ref{fig:fig7} outlines the structure of the trainer class module, each detailed as follows: \begin{itemize} \item \textbf{Local training} During the local training phase, trainers need to download the global model before they start their training.
 The access CID for the global model is specified in the smart contract, and trainers access it to download the model from IPFS.
-Training is conducted based on the training configuration provided by the Job Creator.
-After completing their training, each trainer uploads their updated local model to IPFS, records it on the blockchain through the contract, and waits until the evaluation by the evaluator is finished.After the evaluation stage, Trainers can check whether they have been removed by the client selection algorithm at the start of the new round.
-Upon verifying their status, they proceed to the next round.

-\begin{itemize} \item \textbf{Smart contract bridge} : Trainers should be able to upload the CIDs of their locally updated models to the blockchain through the smart contract.

-\item \textbf{DID Class} : Trainers have the option to obtain DID and VC voluntarily.
-The BCFL server should have authentication logic, and the DID class is responsible for handling requests to the server.
-The BCFL server maintains a whitelist for authenticated trainers and manages it for the corresponding BCFL task.
+The training is conducted based on the training configuration provided by the job creator.
+Upon completing their training, each trainer uploads their updated local model to IPFS, records it on the blockchain via the contract, and then waits for the evaluation by the evaluator to be completed.
+After the evaluation stage, trainers can check whether they have been eliminated by the client selection algorithm at the start of the new round.
+After verifying their status, they proceed to the next round. \item \textbf{Smart contract bridge}: Trainers are responsible for uploading the CIDs of their locally updated models to the blockchain through the smart contract.
+This bridge facilitates the recording of updates and contributions made by each trainer to the global model. \item \textbf{DID class}: Trainers have the discretion to obtain DID and VC voluntarily.
+If trainers choose to obtain DID and VC, they interact with the BCFL system, which includes authentication logic.
+The DID class manages these requests to the BCFL system, and the BCFL system, in turn, maintains a whitelist of authenticated trainers and manages it for the corresponding BCFL task. \end{itemize}